All Products

 Specifies whether to enable Inverse Text Normalization (ITN).

-It is enabled by default (true).
+This feature is enabled by default (`true`).
 When enabled, Chinese numerals are converted to Arabic numerals.

 This parameter is effective only for v2 and later models.